Xeverous/filter_spirit/doc/actual_filter_quirks.md

 	PlayAlertSoundPositional 1 300 # this comment works
 	CustomAlertSound "airhorn.wav" # this comment works
 ```
 - generally, in many places text that should cause syntax errors is accepted because characters are skipped in some contexts.
-Optional `+` or `-` character is accepted for numbers - negative quality when?
-This would buff Blood of the Karui.
+Optional `+` or `-` character is accepted for numbers (btw, negative quality would buff Blood of the Karui).
 Almost sure GGG uses string-to-int functions like `strtol()` with base = 10 which stop on first non-digit character.
 Null terminated strings were a huge mistake, but that's a completely different topic.
-- custom alert sounds have a really buggy implementation (looks like very naive approach of searching for `"`)
+- custom alert sounds have a really buggy implementation (looks like very naive approach of searching for `"`):

 ```
 # as expected: error: Incorrect format: CustomAlertSound [filepath]